jpthiele/dealii-Wiki/Gallery.md

 <img width="200px" src="https://www.dealii.org/images/wiki/gallery/Gallery-convection.png" />

 Convection in itself is a hard problem (see the entry further up this page on thermally driven convection]](http://www.math.tamu.edu/~bangerth/pictures.html#optical].), but if it is between moving surfaces or with nonvertical gravity, it is even more challenging.
 This is what makes simulations of the earth's interior, both of the liquid rock earth mantle as well of the liquid metal outer core, so complicated.
 The picture to the right shows streamlines of a simulation of a convecting fluid in a radial gravity field between a hotter inner sphere and a cooler outer sphere, both of which are rotating and dragging the fluid along.
 Under such conditions, very complicated flow patterns develop after a while - among which are those that are responsible for the earth's magnetic field.

-(Origin: Andre Grosse-Woehrmann, 2005)
+(Author: Andre Grosse-Woehrmann, 2005)

 ## Solitons

+<img width="180px" src="https://www.dealii.org/images/wiki/gallery/Gallery-step25-2.png" />
+<img width="180px" src="https://www.dealii.org/images/wiki/gallery/Gallery-step25-3.png" />

 The step-25 tutorial program demonstrates the solution of the nonlinear, wave equation-type sine-Gordon equation, from which the pictures here are taken.
 Full movies of these solutions can be found in the results section of that program as well.

-(Origin: Ivan Christov, 2006)
+(Author: Ivan Christov, 2006)

-<img width="180px" src="https://www.dealii.org/images/wiki/gallery/Gallery-step25-2.png" />
-<img width="180px" src="https://www.dealii.org/images/wiki/gallery/Gallery-step25-3.png" />

 ## Transport

 <img width="200px" src="https://www.dealii.org/images/wiki/gallery/Gallery-transport_01.jpg" />

 Modelling transport via the wavelike approach, numerical waves occur.

-(Origin: Andre Große-Wöhrmann, 2005)
+(Author: Andre Große-Wöhrmann, 2005)

 <img width="200px" src="https://www.dealii.org/images/wiki/gallery/Gallery-kpp.png" />

 Modeling nonlinear transport equations is slightly more complicated since they can develop shocks even if the initial conditions are smooth.
 This isn't the case for the initial conditions that produced this solution of the KPP equations, but the difficulty of capturing the solution's features is still apparent.

-(Origin: Orhan Mamedov, Vladimir Tomov, Abner Salgado, as part of a student project, 2011)
+(Author: Orhan Mamedov, Vladimir Tomov, Abner Salgado, as part of a student project, 2011)

 ## Fictitious Domain Method

 <img width="200px" src="https://www.dealii.org/images/wiki/gallery/Gallery-fdm_stokes_01.jpg" />

 This is the boundary supported fictitious domain method applied for the problem of Stokes.`You can see the pressure and the velocity field.
 The velocity is enforced on the circle via a weak condition.
 The key feature of this method is that this curve may be independent of the discretization mesh.

-(Origin: Andre Große-Wöhrmann, 2005)
+(Author: Andre Große-Wöhrmann, 2005)

 <img width="200px" src="https://www.dealii.org/images/wiki/gallery/Gallery-fdm_potential_01.jpg" />

 This is the boundary supported fictitious domain method applied to the potential equation.
 Again the curve may be independent of the mesh.
 Nevertheless the mesh is refined in the vicinity of the curve.

-(Origin: Andre Große-Wöhrmann, 2005)
+(Author: Andre Große-Wöhrmann, 2005)

 ## Plastic and quasistatic deformation